 Gangotri in February

-Weather conditions in February remain same to that of January.
+Weather conditions in February remain the same as those in January.
 Even if there was the sun in the sky, the temperature will still remain below zero.
 The situation at night will get even worse.
+In these months, the best you can do is to arrive until Harsil but not beyond that.
+Even the drive to Harsil will depend on the weather conditions.

 Gangotri in March